 - If filing Form 1040-NR (PDF) or Form 1040-NR-EZ (PDF), report the taxable amount on the "Scholarship and fellowship grants" line.

 Estimated Tax Payments

 If any part of your scholarship or fellowship grant is taxable, you may have to make estimated tax payments on the additional income.
-For additional information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax, and Am I Required to Make Estimated Tax Payments for 2018?
+For additional information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax and Am I Required to Make Estimated Tax Payments?

 For more information, refer to Publication 970, Tax Benefits for Education and Do I Include My Scholarship, Fellowship, or Education Grant as Income on My Tax Return?